hedelman4/TriviaAPI/README.md

 createdb trivia
 From the backend folder in terminal, Populate the database using the trivia.psql file provided.run: psql trivia < trivia.psql

 Step 3: Install Dependencies
 Once your virtual environment is setup and running, install the required dependencies by navigating to the /backend directory and running:

 pip install -r requirements.txt

 Step 4: Start the Server
-Start the Server

 In the backend directory, start the Flask server by running:

-export FLASK_APP=flaskr
+1. export FLASK_APP=flaskr
-export FLASK_ENV=development
+2. export FLASK_ENV=development
-flask run
+3. flask run

 ### Key Pip Dependencies
 Flask is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.
 SQLAlchemy is the Python SQL toolkit and ORM we'll use to handle the lightweight SQL database.
-You'll primarily work in app.py and can referencemodels.py.
 Flask-CORS is the extension we'll use to handle cross-origin requests from our frontend server.

 ### Setting Up Testing
-This project is a great opportunity to practice Test-Driven Development (or TDD) .
-As a reminder, the process for TDD is:

-Write a test for specific application behavior.
-Run the test and watch it fail.
-Write code to execute the required behavior.
-Test the code and rewrite as necessary to pass the test Refactor your code.
-Repeat - write your next test.
-For this project you need to write at least one test for the success and at least one error behavior of each endpoint using the unittest library.
-You should write the tests in backend/test_flaskr.py.

-### Deploying Tests in your Local Enivronment
 If you are working in a local environment, you'll need to manually set up and populate the testing database:

 To deploy the tests, run

-dropdb trivia_test
+1. dropdb trivia_test
-createdb trivia_test
+2. createdb trivia_test
-psql trivia_test < trivia.psql
+3. psql trivia_test < trivia.psql

 To deploy the tests, run:

 python3 test_flaskr.py